okuRaku/ff14-fish-tracker-app-data/README.md

 # ff14-fish-tracker-app-data

-A place to store data files necessary for the Discord bot backend derived from https://github.com/icykoneko/ff14-fish-tracker-app
+A place to store data files necessary for the backend for the Discord bot Fisher's Intuition.
+Update to this repo are deployed automatically.

 Two data files from above repo are utilized with the following adjustments: